-ARTICLE 9 -- SALARIES
+ARTICLE 8 -- SALARIES

-Salaries for all classifications included in this Unit shall be as specified in Addendum - Salaries.
+Salaries for all classifications covered by this Unit shall be as specified on Addendum - Salaries.

-ARTICLE 10 -- BULLETIN BOARDS
+ARTICLE 9 -- BULLETIN BOARDS

 The County shall provide space for and permit the installation of Union bulletin boards (or provide reasonable space on County bulletin boards) for official Union notices at each central work location.
 Such bulletin boards shall be maintained in accordance with provisions of the County Employee Relations Ordinance.